rhyswynne/wp-taxi-me/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Fill in your business or location details in the Settings > WP Taxi Me menu.

+Further information is on the [WP Taxi Me Documentation page](http://winwar.co.uk/documentation/wp-taxi-me/).

 == Frequently Asked Questions ==

 Coming Soon!

 == Changelog ==

+= 1.1 =
+* Fixed a couple of warning in display mode.
+* Added a "Button Text" filter.
+* Added a "Debug" Mode

 = 1.0 =
 * First Release